Definition of IoT

 Data analysis involves processing and studying collected data to make intelligent decisions.

-Example: A fitness app analyzing step data from a smartwatch to suggest daily goals.
+Example: A fitness app analyzing steps data from a smartwatch to suggest daily goals.

 IoT Applications